JustynaBie/validation-library/README.md

 Using the librabry
 --------------------
-To use the library it is necessary to put in all inputs tags data-validate property with the validation indicator.
+To use the library is necessary to put in all inputs tags data-validate property with the validation indicator.
 Validation indicators
 input:
 -  name - data-validate="name"